-Prominent variations in physical property values occur at similar depths in NGR and MS and are associated with major lithologic changes in the cores; however, the abundant low recovery intervals of this site produce a highly fragmented record of physical properties.
-A positive correlation is found between NGR counts and MS at Site U1606, and the correlation between these physical properties distinguishes six PP units (I-VI) at Site U1606.
-In PP Unit I (0-170 m CSF-A), only scattered values related to low recovery were obtained and no trends are discernable.
-Below, in PP Unit II (170-197 m CSF-A) NGR increases downhole and MS values decrease, corresponding to the transition from mud to muddy sand within the unit.
+Prominent variations in physical property values occur at similar depths in NGR and MS and are associated with major lithologic changes in the cores; however, the abundant low-recovery intervals of this site produce a highly fragmented record of physical properties.
+A positive correlation is found between NGR counts and MS at Site U1606, and the correlation between these physical properties distinguishes six PP units (I-VI).
+In PP Unit I (0-170 m CSF-A), only scattered values related to low recovery were obtained and no trends are discernible.
+In PP Unit II (170-197 m CSF-A), NGR increases downhole and MS values decrease, corresponding to the transition from mud to muddy sand within the unit.
 Density values remain relatively constant across PP Unit II.
 PP Unit III (197-250 m CSF-A) is characterized by a decrease in NGR downhole, an increase in MS values, and relatively constant density values.
 The upper half of PP Unit IV (250-290 m CSF-A) is dominated by interlaminated sand and mud that transitions to sandy mud in the lower half of the unit.
 NGR increases downhole in the upper part of PP Unit IV before a sharp decrease to minimum values in the lower part of the unit.
 Changes in MS and density in PP Unit IV are less pronounced, with MS gradually increasing and density gradually decreasing downhole within the unit.
-PP Unit V (290-335 m CSF-A) is defined by an increase downhole in MS throughout the unit, which is composed of mud and sandy mud.
+PP Unit V (290-335 m CSF-A) is defined by an increase in MS downhole throughout the unit, which is composed of mud and sandy mud.
 NGR and density remain relatively constant throughout the unit.
 PP Unit VI (335-350 m CSF-A) is composed primarily of muddy sand, with the percentage of sand increasing downhole within the unit.
-The top of PP Unit VI is marked by a sharp increase in NGR and density and a decrease in MS. Core-log-seismic correlation at Site U1606 was achieved through implementation of a synthetic seismogram from the WRMSL density values obtained in Hole U1606B.
-The obtained interval velocities were later applied to Holes U1606A, U1606C, and U1606D with local variations based on lithologic changes.
+The top of PP Unit VI is marked by a sharp increase in NGR and density and a decrease in MS. Core-log-seismic correlation at Site U1606 was achieved through implementation of a synthetic seismogram from the WRMSL density values obtained for Hole U1606B.
+The obtained interval velocities were later applied to Holes U1606A, U1606C, and U1606D, with local variations based on lithologic changes.

-Samples for headspace gas, IW chemistry, and bulk sediment geochemistry were analyzed at Site U1606, primarily in Holes U1606A and U1606B.
-Headspace hydrocarbon gas measurements showed low concentrations in the upper 10 m CSF-A of Holes U1606A and U1606B, and below this high concentrations of methane are present to the bottom of Holes U1606A, U1606B, and U1606D (up to 87,400 ppmv).
+Samples for headspace gas, IW chemistry, and bulk sediment geochemistry were analyzed for Site U1606, primarily for Holes U1606A and U1606B.
+Headspace hydrocarbon gas measurements showed low concentrations in the uppermost 10 m of Holes U1606A and U1606B, and below this depth, high concentrations of methane are present to the bottom of Holes U1606A, U1606B, and U1606D (up to 87,400 ppmv).
 The main findings from IW analysis include low salinity measurements (as low as 12) between approximately 20 and 140 m CSF-A. Gradual downhole increases in salinity, sodium, chloride, and bromide occur below approximately 150 m CSF-A. Elemental analysis of solid material revealed average concentrations of 0.36% organic carbon and 0.05% nitrogen throughout Holes U1606A and U1606B.

 Because of low recovery and the large distance between the holes at Site U1606, the standard procedure for stratigraphic correlation could not be implemented.
-Physical property data, including NGR and MS, from all holes at Site U1606 were imported and examined in Correlator v.4.
-All cores from Site U1606 were cored with the RCB system and thus gaps and missing intervals were expected.
-Core disturbances, cores pumped from the liners, and other issues impacting on core quality meant that the stratigraphic coherence of the recovered sequence was variable.
-Recovery gaps commonly overlap between all holes of Site U1606 in the upper 180 m CSF-A of the record, and only Hole U1606B significantly penetrates below this depth.
+Physical property data, including NGR and MS, from all holes at Site U1606 were imported and examined in Correlator (v.
+4).
+All cores from Site U1606 were cored with the RCB system; thus, gaps and missing intervals were expected.
+Core disturbances, cores pumped from the liners, and other issues impacting core quality mean that the stratigraphic coherence of the recovered sequence is variable.
+Recovery gaps commonly overlap between all holes at Site U1606 in the uppermost 180 m of the record, and only Hole U1606B significantly penetrates below this depth.